archived-code-challenges/ratings-service/Rating.md

   - [Update](#update)
   - [Delete](#delete)

-A Rating resource represents an expression of value of any of the users in the system of a product, that will be referred as an ID, without a reference in the database.
+A Rating resource represents an expression of value of any of the users of the system to a product, with a score and an optional commentary as well as other useful values described below.

-The store of those ratings will include comments, a reference to the user to track who did an specific comment and the rate itself, that will be stored as an integer.
+The store of those ratings in addition to comments will include some useful data to check if the commentary is active or anonymous.
+A date keeping in the database the last (epoch) time of alteration of a rating, an 'extra' field to store information in json, a reference to the user to track who did a specific rating as the and finally, the rating score itself, that will be stored as an integer.

-To make this API reusable and "end-user independent", the items will be stored with a product ID (product that is being rated)
+To make this API reusable and "end-user independent", the items will be stored with a target ID (product that is being rated) without creating a reference to a product in the database.
+Yet.

 **Fields:**